ymk12345/Devil/README.md

 In the Nuclear Genome Analysis folder

-5) Calling and filtering of variants from the nuclear genome--added but will need to join into single variant calling pipeline script
+6) Calling and filtering of variants from the nuclear genome--added but will need to join into single variant calling pipeline script
-6) Calling copy numbers on low-coverage samples
+7) Calling copy numbers on low-coverage samples
+8) MIPs: calling; 1st QC.
-7) Generating Phylogeny using SNVs from the Nuclear Genome + somatic mitochondrial variants
+9) Generating Phylogeny using SNVs from the Nuclear Genome + somatic mitochondrial variants
-8) QC and filtering the initial 600 probe panel (MIPs)
+10) QC and filtering the initial 600 probe panel (MIPs)
-9) Filtering of MIPs (post-QC) and overlapping with copy number states
+11) Filtering of MIPs (post-QC) and overlapping with copy number states
-10) Generating Phylogeny using MIPs
+12) Generating Phylogeny using MIPs
-11) Telomere analysis
+13) Telomere analysis

-12) Plotting spread of different groups across Tasmania
+14) Plotting spread of different groups across Tasmania